CaitrionaMcInerney/BioLect/README.md

 ### Quick Start Guide ###

 **Installation**
-1. From the 'dist'folder, download the microBioLect-0.0.1.tar.gz file
+1. Download the microBioLect.sh file
-2. Download the microBioLect.sh file
+2. From the 'dist'folder, download the microBioLect-0.0.1.tar.gz file
 3. Place both of these files within the same directory
-4. From the terminal, navigate using the cd command to the directory containing microBioLect
+4. Open a command line window and navigate to the directory containing the microBioLect files
-5. initialise microBioLect with the following command './microBioLect.sh'
+5. Initialise microBioLect with the following command './microBioLect.sh'

 **Writing a microBioLect Script**
 1. Within the terminal, write your microBioLect Script.
 You will need to know the following: